What is data linking? Why do you need to link?

 The data custodian split its data into two parts:

 - The information (such as names, full addresses, dates of birth, etc.) which can directly identify individuals (identifier data)

 - The rest of the information (attribute data) which is of interest to the researcher (for example, information on tax paid, benefits received or educational qualification achieved) without any direct identifiers.

 Both parts are given a reference number.

-A trusted third party matches the information by using the unique reference numbers and the identifying information.
-The identifying information is then destroyed, leaving only the matched unique reference numbers − called a linkage key.
-The Administrative Data Research Centre then links the de-identified attribute data using the linkage key.
+A trusted third party matched the information by using the unique reference numbers and the identifying information.
+The identifying information was then destroyed, leaving only the matched unique reference numbers − called a linkage key.
+The Administrative Data Research Centre then linked the de-identified attribute data using the linkage key.

-Researchers are then able to access the linked attribute data in a secure room at one of our secure environments.
-This data file has all the information needed for research but no identifying information.
+Researchers were then able to access the linked attribute data in a secure room at one of our secure environments.
+This data file had all the information needed for research but no identifying information.

 What information will be in the linked data collection?

-The information in the linked data collection will be different for each project, depending on what the researcher is investigating.
-Researchers will work with ‘de-identified’ administrative data, which means that all directly identifying information is removed.
+The information in the linked data collection is different for each project, depending on what the researcher is investigating.
+Researchers work with ‘de-identified’ administrative data, which means that all directly identifying information is removed.
 Researchers need to be able to build up consistent pictures so they can identify trends and patterns in the general population.
-This in turn shapes the strategies and policies that promote social wellbeing.
+This in turn shapes the strategies and policies that promote social well-being.